 List of Tools

 An excellent cordless drill popular with building contractors.
-Comes with accessory kit, charger and case.
+This powerful DeWalt drill comes with charger and case.

 Many screws are required when it comes to loft boarding.
 You will need 8 screws per loft leg.
 4 screws to fix the loft leg to the joist.
 And another 4 to fix the loft board to the loft leg.
 Pozi drive drill bits enable you to use a cordless drill as a powerful screwdriver.